microsoftgraph/msgraph-sdk-php/README.md

 ### Create an Authentication Provider object

 An AuthenticationProvider handles authentication of requests made to the Graph.
 It fetches, caches and refreshes access tokens ensuring all requests are authenticated against the Microsoft Identity platform.
-It supports various OAuth 2.0 flows e.g. `client_credentials`, `authorization_code` among others with support for secret-based and certificate-based flows.
+It supports various OAuth 2.0 flows: `client_credentials`, `authorization_code` and `on_behalf_of` with support for secret-based and certificate-based client authentication.

 The provided authentication provider wraps around the [The PHP League OAuth client](https://oauth2-client.thephpleague.com/).